 -

-The mobile gaming field isn’t all sunshine.
-Rising UA prices, genre saturation, and shifting preferences keep developers on edge.
+The mobile gaming market remains challenging: rising user-acquisition costs, genre saturation, and changing preferences keep developers alert.
 But TGI sees opportunity where others see pressure.
+Mid-sized studios can leverage:

 -